ToposInstitute/RelationalThinking-Book/chp2-dwd.md

 +++

-Here is the plot showing how Kiki and Bouba's moods oscillate during their 100 minutes conversation!
+Here is the plot showing how Kiki and Bouba's moods oscillate over a 100 minutes conversation!
 They seem to struggle for the first 30 minutes with Kiki losing her excitment steadily.
 However, their moods meet somewhere above zero and they happily seem to resonate at their maximum excitement levels from there on!

 ```{image} assets/Ch2/Kiki-Bouba-talking-plot.svg
 :alt: Whoopsy!